quantgirluk/aleatory/docs/source/index.rst

 .. code-block:: bash

-   pip install replica
+   pip install aleatory

 Dependencies
 ------------

-Replica relies heavily on
+Aleatory relies heavily on

 - ``numpy``  ``scipy`` for random number generation, as well as support for a number of one-dimensional distributions.